-Interest income.
 You must report interest as ordinary income.
 Interest is generally not included in a down payment.
 However, you may have to treat part of each later payment as interest, even if it is not called interest in your agreement with the buyer.
-See Unstated Interest and Original Issue Discount, later.
+Interest provided in the agreement is called stated interest.
+If the agreement does not provide for enough stated interest, there may be unstated interest or original issue discount.
+See Unstated Interest and Original Issue Discount (OID), later.